-Introduced in August 2012 - the fourth production of 100 pieces is just arriving.
+Introduced in August 2012 - the fourth production of 200 pieces has just arrived.
 Nice response, thank you all.

 Telescoping Monocolumn concept: Shown left and below.
 The clever Marchioni brothers used the same diameter tube stock in their original Tiltall head and column assembly as they used in the upper, and largest, leg section.
 An efficient use of materials and necessary extrusion dies.
 Ofcourse the outer leg section telescopes to the next diameter down, and etc. So with just a bit of lateral thinking - ergo - why not a telescoping monocolumn using the existing "leg" tubes?